iamalexchip/zimcell/README.md

 # numValidator

-phone number verifier for zim networks the function has 2 parameters:
+phone number verifier for zim networks. the function has 2 parameters:

 1. service provider - this can be the name of the network or its mobile payment system